Call Or Text:

 The environmental impact

 The environmental impact of food waste is twofold.
 First, the wasted resources, such as water, energy, and land that went into producing, packaging, and transporting unconsumed food are considerable.
-Second, when food waste ends up in landfills, it breaks down anaerobically and generates methane, a major greenhouse gas contributing to climate change.
+Second, when food waste ends up in landfills, it anaerobically breakdown and generates methane, a major greenhouse gas contributing to climate change.

 The Social Impact